Skip to content

 Key takeaway

 Treat "build this feature?" as a bet on a specific outcome, not a verdict on whether the idea is good.
-The post recommends building only when the feature moves a metric you are trying to move, has demand evidence beyond a single loud voice, and no cheaper reversible test would answer the question first.
+Build only when the feature moves a metric you are trying to move, has demand evidence beyond a single loud voice, and no cheaper reversible test would answer the question first.

 Almost every feature someone requests is a good idea — to that someone.
 That is exactly why "is this a good idea?" is the wrong question, and why feature backlogs grow without ever shrinking.
 Here is the worked version: the same seven-section structure YourBrief generates, applied to the build-or-not call so you can see the shape before running it on the feature actually in front of you.